lmnoel/powerML/README.md

 # powerML
+Logan Noel (lnoel) and Kirk Swanson (ks8)

 ## Requirements:

-Python packages: tensorflow, keras, ...probably some others too
+Python packages: tensorflow, keras, hyperopt, numpy, pandas, matplotlib

-Other: valgrind (install via homebrew)
+Other: valgrind

-## Instructions:

-Run `make` to compile runPythonScript.cpp before use.
+Python2.7 needs to be installed from source for use with valgrind.
+See: https://stackoverflow.com/questions/20112989/how-to-use-valgrind-with-python

 ## Structure:

--optimizer.py: Controls everything.
-Uses MeasurePowerConsumption.powerMoniter.
-Defines the search space and does a random walk through it.
+-optimizer.py: Uses MeasurePowerConsumption.powerMoniter and conducts a Bayesian search of the defined search space to find optimal model parameters.

 -MeasurePowerConsumption.py: Uses runPythonScript.
 Invokes cachegrind and parses results to measure cache performance of a model.
 Uses a processor profile to accurately reflect miss penalty of the current system.

--runPythonScript.cpp: Uses runModel.py.
-This is required because valgrind can only invoke an executable.

 -runModel.py: Load a model from file, and train it.
 Or, load a model from file, load the weights from file, and perform inference.

+-Final Paper Multicol-Report on this project for CMSC 352.